If You Go Away: Recordings

 Damita Jo reached no. 10 on the Adult Contemporary chart and no. 68 on the Billboard Hot 100 in 1966 for her version of the song.
-Terry Jacks recorded a version of the song which was released as a single in 1974 and reached no. 29 on the Adult Contemporary chart, no. 68 on the Billboard Hot 100, and went to no. 8 in the UK.
+Scott Walker included a cover version of the song on his 1969 album Scott 3 which reached no. 3 on the UK Album Chart in 1969.
+Terry Jacks recorded a version of the song which was released as a single in 1974 and reached no. 29 on the Adult Contemporary chart, no. 68 on the Billboard Hot 100, no. 45 on "Cash Box Top 100 Singles Chart" and went to no. 8 in the UK.

 Many other artists have recorded the song.
 Among the most notable is Shirley Bassey's version released as a single which also appeared on her album And We Were Lovers.
 McKuen was very fond of Bassey's version and wrote to her saying he enjoyed it and thanking her.
 In 2002, her version of the song featured in the movie Merci Docteur Rey.

 Related songs

 Nick Currie, better known as Momus, returned to Brel's original song and translated it as "Don't Leave" in 1986, released initially on the Jacques EP and then on an expanded reissue of the album Circus Maximus.
 This was lyrically closer to the original, notably using the formulation "Me, I'll ..." (common as "moi, je ..." in French but rarely used in English).